 - Ground spices

-- Baking soda (transfer it the cleaning supplies shelf and use in cleaning, as a mild abrasive)
+- Baking soda (transfer it to the cleaning supplies shelf and use in cleaning, as a mild abrasive)

 - Oils (make sure these haven’t gone rancid, especially relatively unprocessed oils like extra-virgin olive)